 What is NOT included in the Hokuriku Arch Pass?

-• Travel on the Tokaidō Shinkansen — the most direct route between Tokyo and Osaka/Kyoto.
-The only rail pass to cover the Tokaidō Shinkansen is the classic, national Japan Rail Pass.
+• Travel on the Tōkaidō Shinkansen — the most direct route between Tokyo and Osaka/Kyoto.
+The only rail pass to cover the Tōkaidō Shinkansen is the classic, national Japan Rail Pass

 • Municipal transport other than on JR lines.
-The pass does not cover rides on the subway in Tokyo, Kyoto, Osaka, or Kobe (none of the JR passes do).
+The pass does not cover rides on the subway in Tokyo, Kyoto, Osaka, or Kōbe (none of the JR passes do)

 • Buses.
-This rail pass does not cover travel on any buses — JR, local or otherwise.
+The Hokuriku Arch Pass does not cover travel on any buses — JR, local, or otherwise

 • Travel on the Tateyama Kurobe Alpine Route.
-While the Hokuriku Arch Pass covers travel to Toyama and Nagano — the two convenient access points for the route on the Hokuriku Shinkansen — it does not cover travel along the actual route.
+While the Hokuriku Arch Pass covers travel to Toyama and Nagano — the two convenient access points for the route on the Hokuriku Shinkansen — it does not cover travel along the actual route

 Note: The Hokuriku Arch Pass is one of many (many!) regional rail passes that are available as alternatives to the classic Japan Rail Pass — the one that covers travel around the whole country.
-The regional rail passes are cheaper than the national pass, so the Cheapo trick here is to see if you can save a little money with a regional pass.
+The regional rail passes are cheaper than the national pass, so the cheapo trick here is to see if you can save a little money with a regional pass.

 JR Hokuriku Arch Pass